 And so in this post, we’ll recommend a few simple best practices that will help you configure your WLM the right way and avoid these problems.
 Using workload management the right way has a lot of benefits.
+It’s the single best way to achieve concurrency scaling for Amazon Redshift.
 Your users will be happy (fast queries), you can scale as your data volume grows, and you’ll spend less time fighting fires.

 Understanding Amazon Redshift Workload Management: Queues, concurrency and memory

 Amazon Redshift operates in a queueing model.
-First step is to define queues for your different workloads.
-Next you need to assign a specific concurrency / memory configuration for each queue.
+The first step is to define queues for your different workloads.
+Next, you need to assign a specific concurrency / memory configuration for each queue.